typst-doc-cn/news/content/zh-CN/news/2025-02/typst-0-13-0-rc-1-released.typ

     ```,
     align(left)[
       ERR:\
-      Internal error when accessing field "label" in sequence - this is a bug
+      Internal error when accessing\
+      field "label" in sequence\
+       - this is a bug
     ],
     align(left)[
       ERR:\
-      sequence does not have field "foo"
+      sequence does not have field\
+      "foo"
     ],
   )